Tatosmerfastycznie/EcoClaw/README.md

 ## 🌐 Overview

 **EcoClaw** is a cost-saving plugin for [OpenClaw](https://github.com/nicepkg/openclaw).
-It automatically picks the cheapest model that gets the job done for each prompt, based on real benchmark scores from [PinchBench](https://pinchbench.com/?view=graphs).
+It automatically picks the cheapest model that gets the job done for each task, based on real benchmark scores from [PinchBench](https://pinchbench.com/?view=graphs).

 ### 🌟 Highlights